Sunday, December 6, 2015

 The colonel’s troubles hit in a wave.
 There was the Sandra Bland suicide in Waller County, a tragedy which gained worldwide attention and that, in all fairness to the colonel, is related to the Department’s longstanding race and gender issues which pre-date Steve McCraw’s arrival on the scene.
 Of the two prior colonels running DPS, one white male and one black, both left after gender issues: one for inappropriate behavior with a subordinate and the second colonel, who called out the first in an “intervention” in the DPS headquarters suite, for retaliating against a secretary in a field office who complained that a Highway Patrol sergeant showed his penis to her, unprompted, at work.
 The State of Texas had to pay the lady off ($80,000 sticks in mind) after courts ruled that the original accusation of whipping out Mr. Johnson was un-provable but the retaliation by the colonel was not.
 It was at that point more or less that Steve McCraw, former state trooper and FBI agent, from Marathon in far fucking West Texas, rode to the Department’s rescue.
 He is the new colonel in town, literally.
 And recently under his leadership the Department has gone from bad to worse.
 Let's see.

 There have been the well-documented complaints by legal Texas residents in South Texas that they have been stopped multiple times by DPS troopers as part of the “surge”—a policy of increased immigration enforcement brought to you by state leadership and directed by Col. McCraw, for bad or for good.
 More serious is the recent revelation by television station KXAN that state troopers have been doctoring their racial profiling data by describing, in their reports, Latinos whom they have stopped as white, which technically, apparently, is true but not general usage.
 The effect is to make it seem that the Department is pulling over fewer minorities than the higher factual number.
 “I can assure you this is a leadership issue, not a trooper issue,” McCraw recently told Texas lawmakers, taking the hit and falling back on contrition—and then proceeding to blame patrol car computers.
 Software defects now serve as the bureaucratic scapegoat of choice throughout government, not that there's anything wrong with that, but are computer glitches the real issue?
 The Dallas Morning News which is no bleeding-heart liberal rag recently noted that DPS has had to destroy 2 million full sets of fingerprints of individuals seeking driver’s licenses—complete sets which were taken instead of the legislatively-permitted mere thumbprint—it’s unclear that this kind of information, once collected, can ever really be “destroyed.”
 Now another issue has arisen at DPS headquarters in the Live Music Capital of the World.
 On the surface it may appear good for the Department of Public Safety, and for the colonel, that Steve McCraw has shown restraint, an uncommon virtue at the Department, and, in that respect, shown good stewardship of our civil liberties as well.
-But if you look a little deeper it's clear that the puercos are in the shit again.
+But if you look a little deeper it's clear that the puercos are in the shit once again.

 Among DPS’s various tools of enforcement, state troopers (not completely unlike storm troopers) can club you, cuff you, shoot you, shock you or merely take you to jail.
 In the State of Texas they can also eavesdrop on you although the difference between wiretapping and other interventions is that this wiretapping has to be approved and signed off by the commanding colonel of DPS, Steve McCraw himself.
 To set the scene.
 The Texas state wiretapping statute unlike its federal counterpart and unlike the law in some other states, is very limited.
 It does not permit eavesdropping in political corruption cases for example—and must be requested by a district attorney, somewhere among the 254 counties of the Lone Star State, approved by the colonel and the wire hung and administered by DPS.
 To set the scene again.
 What’s interesting is that just a couple of years ago the state’s total of wires requested by local D.A.s was about a dozen yearly and growing.
 For the last two years DPS reports there have only been three or four approved, depending on how you do the count.
 It’s not because there’s less drug trafficking in Texas, mind you, meth is still an epidemic here as elsewhere.
 The notion that any law enforcement agency is actually wiretapping less in this day and age is exceptional, and especially in Texas where cops like their tools to fight crime and have so much to deal with.
 In the last yearly summary by the Administrative Office of the U.S. Courts, which reports on state and federal wiretapping activity, the single most active area of the country for wiretapping by the feds was the single federal district that comprises the state of Arizona.
 But if you look at the four federal districts that make up Texas the amount of activity in total outstrips any other state and especially for the crime which leads to most government eavesdropping in the first place, narcotics.